Warrego Way road trip: Brisbane to Charleville and back in 5 days

 If you have timed your trip right and are in Roma on a Tuesday or Thursday morning, pop down and watch the Cattle Sales that start at 8am, before getting back on the road and heading east.

-After passing back through Dalby and before you get to Toowoomba, consider a little detour to the Woolshed at Jondaryan just off the Warrego Highway.
+After passing back through Dalby and before you get to Toowoomba, consider a little detour to the Woolshed at Jondaryan just off Warrego Way.
 Spend some time exploring the historic site and visit the farm animals in the nursery such as goats, chickens, roosters and boisterous pigs.

 Day Five Continued: Jondaryan to Brisbane via Toowoomba 168km (2hrs)